Brazil police chasing ticket executive in World Cup probe

 The probe comes as pressure mounts on FIFA, soccer's governing body, over accusations of corruption and a perceived lack of transparency of its business practices.

-The organisation is also under fire over alleged bribes paid by Qatar in exchange for the right to host the 2022 World Cup.
+The organization is also under fire over alleged bribes paid by Qatar in exchange for the right to host the 2022 World Cup.

 Brazilian police said the ring aimed to earn up to 200 million reais ($90 million) by illegally re-selling tickets.
 FIFA has said it is co-operating with Brazilian authorities in the investigation.